Navigation auf uzh.ch

 Senior Manager for Climate Change and Sustainability Services at EY (Ernst & Young) Norway

-Cathrine Halsaa is Senior Manager in EY Norway CCaSS team, and Nordic Solution leader on social impact and human rights.
-She has been assisting enterprises in carrying out human rights due diligence and complying with the Norwegian Transparency Act.
-She was previously Head of Secretariat of the Norwegian OECD National Contact Point where she was also responsible for training businesses on the OECD Guidelines and Due Diligence for RBC and involved in handling complaints regarding enterprises non-compliance of the OECD Guidelines.
-Ms Halsaa has more than twenty years of experience in promoting human rights and in international development cooperation from the Ministry of Foreign Affairs and the UN.
+Cathrine Halsaa is the senior manager of the EY Norway CCaSS team and the Nordic Solution leader on social impact and human rights.
+She has assisted enterprises in carrying out human rights due diligence and complying with the Norwegian Transparency Act.
+She was previously Head of the Secretariat of the Norwegian OECD National Contact Point, where she was also responsible for training businesses on the OECD Guidelines and Due Diligence for RBC and was involved in handling complaints regarding enterprises' non-compliance with the OECD Guidelines.
+Ms Halsaa has more than twenty years of experience promoting human rights and international development cooperation from the Ministry of Foreign Affairs and the UN.

 Heidi Hautala